 MS can cause a range of symptoms that can be treated individually.

 Many people with MS experience fatigue.

-You may be prescribed amantadine for fatigue caused by MS, although this medicine may only have a limited effect.
+You may be prescribed a medicine called amantadine for fatigue caused by MS, although this may only have a limited effect.

 You should also be given general advice on ways to manage fatigue, such as:

 - avoiding medicine that can worsen fatigue (including some painkillers)

 Specialist fatigue management courses or therapy, such as cognitive behavioural therapy (CBT), can also help some people with MS cope with their fatigue.

 Your doctor may also look at whether anything else might be causing your fatigue, such as depression, trouble sleeping or a medical condition such as anaemia.
 They can then offer treatment, if needed.

 MS-related visual problems will often improve on their own, usually within a few weeks, so you may not need any treatment.